 !On the Network: Little and often is a good idea, so try our Interesting Facts pages.
 Every week we write some interesting facts and there are accompanying sound files for the most interesting ones.

-!On the Network: There is always a bit of light-hearted fun on the Have Fun with English page.
+!On the Network: There is always a bit of light-hearted fun on the Have Fun with English pages.
 There are new videos or listening files every month.

-!On the Network: You can join the forum and once you are a Full Member, you can ask Lynne to read a short piece of text out loud.
+!On the Network: You can join the forum and once you are a Full Member, you can ask Teach to read a short piece of text out loud.
 Yes, she takes requests.

 Start visiting virtual worlds, for example Second Life or Open Sim.
 Virtual worlds are the one place we've found where you're pretty much guaranteed a conversation, you won't always want to listen to the people you meet, but for every blood sucking vampire who asks if they can bite you, there are at least ten, nice people who just want to socialise, the rest you can easily block.
 If you want a list of nice places to go, just contact us on the forum or look at some of the places we have already visited (sometimes Sims close, so it's best to ask us).